jmcbroome/usher/src/matUtils/README.md

 **-m**: File containing sample names for which mutation paths should be displayed (REQUIRED)

-## Prune
+## Filter

-Prune removes an indicated set of samples from the input MAT, returning a smaller MAT.
+Filter can either remove an indicated set of samples or remove all but an indicated set of samples, returning a smaller MAT.
+It automatically switches between different methods based on the size of the input for greatest efficiency.

 ### Specific Options

 **-o**: Output mutation annotated tree [REQUIRED]

-**-p**: File containing names of samples to be pruned from the input MAT.
+**-s**: File containing names of samples (one per line) [REQUIRED].

-**-P**: File containing names of samples to retain in the input MAT, pruning all others.
+**-p**: Use to prune the input samples and return the rest of the tree.
+Default behavior returns a subtree containing the input samples only.

 ## Uncertainty

 The uncertainty command calculates placement quality metrics for a set of samples or the whole tree and returns these values in the indicated format.
+WARNING: these are uncertainty values for parsimony-resolved samples, which may not completely reflect the uncertainty of a sample which originally had significant ambiguous or missing information.

 ### Specific Options